Atlas VPN vs NordVPN

 Nearest server download (example)55.4 Mbps (7 % drop from 59.6 Mbps baseline)29.5 Mbps vs 30 Mbps baseline (≈6 % drop)

-International download27–48 Mbps (long‑distance servers)26–30 Mbps even on faraway servers
+International download27–48 Mbps (long-distance servers)26–30 Mbps, stable across distances

-Latency74–702 ms (increases sharply on distant servers)36–427 ms; usually lower
+Latency74–702 ms (increases sharply on distant servers)36–427 ms; usually lower, better for gaming

 Security & Privacy